 Applications are submitted online through the Graduate School website.
-A non-refundable application fee of $100 is charged for each application submitted.
-Admission to the Graduate School is limited to a single graduate program unless two disciplines have an approved joint offering (see University Graduation Requirements section of course catalog for further discussion).
-Initial application with all supporting materials must be received in the Graduate School Office by April 30 for fall, October 1 for winter, and February 1 for spring.
-International students should refer to the International Applicants section of the WWU Graduate School webpage.
+Admission to the Graduate School is limited to a single graduate program unless two disciplines have an approved joint offering (see University Graduation Requirements section of the course catalog for further discussion).
+The application with all supporting materials must be received in the Graduate School Office by March 15 for matriculation in the following fall quarter, October 1 for the following winter quarter, and February 1 for the following spring quarter.
+The GRE is not required for acceptance into the graduate program in Chemistry.

 Graduate Admission Requirements

 - A baccalaureate degree from an accredited U.S. college or university, or an equivalent degree from a foreign university in chemistry, biochemistry, or a related field.

 - Two unofficial transcripts from each college or university attended (no exceptions) prepared by the Registrar of each institution must accompany the application.
 Official transcripts will be required upon acceptance of admission.